 #3.
 Ingenuity Trio 3-in-1 Deluxe High Chair.
 This is a very similar option to the Graco Blossom, but without the detachable booster seat to put on your dining room chair.
 Instead, the booster is attached to the legs and wheels, which sometimes makes it difficult to pull the growing baby up to the table (since the wheels can hit the table legs or sides).
 Outside of that, it does a very similar conversion, and here are the three stages: first, it can be used as a full-on high chair (as pictured) with three recline positions (and a removable infant pad).
 Second, it can be detached from the legs/wheels and attached to a dining room chair (with the back, and tray if wanted).
 Third, it can be used as a booster seat that is still attached to the legs and wheels.
 Regardless of how you're using it, there is a 50lb weight limit, 10lb less than the Graco.
 The Ingenuity uses a clever design to switch between the 3 stages, with the high chair seat itself attaching atop of the booster part, with the booster part permanently attached to the legs and wheels.
 Like the Graco, this design allows you to use the high chair seat attached to a dining room chair and the booster at the same time (in case you have 2 kids about 1-2 years apart from each other in age).
 The tray and tray insert are dishwasher friendly, and the cover/pad is washing machine friendly.
 It is safe, with a 5-point harness for infants and 3-point harness for toddlers.
 Cons?
 Well, the high chair overall isn't quite as sturdy as the above options, and it's not the same ergonomic quality as the Abiie, Keekaroo, or Tripp Trapp.
 Also, we found it odd that the wheels don't actually spin, just slide across the floor (so I guess they're not really wheels at all!).
 And it doesn't fold for storage, but neither do most of our other options (but see #4).
 Overall, a great high chair option with some small drawbacks and a great price.

 #4.
 Best Folding Option!
 Joovy Nook High Chair.
 This is a bit different from the other options on our list.
 It's not as versatile in terms of having a detachable seat or booster, or the multiple height adjustments with suitability into really high ages.
 Like the Abiie, this high chair has a minimum age of 6 months, but it only goes up to a 50lb weight limit.
 But it is also the lightest and most compact on the list.
 Coming in at only 15lbs, and having the ability to fold down to 24" x 28" at only 9" thick.
 So you could throw that into your trunk, into an overhead bin on an airplane, in the back of a Wrangler, or in the closet for storage.
 Grandparents love this option for when the grandkids visit!
 So it's great that it folds, but you lose some of the other height, recline, and size/age versatility of the above options.
 But it also has some unique features that are worth considering.
 First, the tray includes a removable insert for the dishwasher and a little cupholder area that's great both for sippy cups or bottles but also as a little bowl for snacks.
 Speaking of the tray, it also swings out so you don't need to lift it off and put it somewhere just to get the baby out.
 There is also a foot rest to help with posture a bit, and the back isn't excessively reclined.
 Regarding safety, we liked the 5-point harness, the bar between the legs to stop the baby from sliding down, and the nice sturdy and wide stance (even though at first glance it looks like it wouldn't be).
 The only downfall other than the ones we've already listed is we think it would be beneficial if the tray would come in a bit closer to the baby.
 As is, there is a bigger gap between the baby's belly and the tray than with most other options.
 Not a big deal, but worth mentioning.
+Also worth mentioning is that the cover is a nice soft leatherette that is really easy to wipe clean.
 Overall, this is a great high chair, and the best folding high chair on the market (especially for only about $120)!

 #5.
 Boon Flair Pedestal High Chair.
 Here's something fun and different!
 It looks mostly like a novelty item, but we were actually impressed by its functionality.
 It's expensive, and it's really only something you buy if you love it and it fits your style/decor.
 Remember those old-timey barber shop chairs that lift up and down with the pneumatic pedal?
 Well, this is just like that!
 Using the pedal, it the seat height can be adjusted from 21" to just over 26" tall.
 A mix between retro and modern, this high chair comes in a bunch of colors that "pop."
 For safety, it includes a 5-point harness, the bar between the legs to stop baby from sliding down, and the heavy wide base design makes it very stable and sturdy.
 Speaking of that big round base, it actually has caster wheels hiding underneath it, so it won't scratch your floor and you don't need to lift it up to move it around.
 A nice thing about the round base is that it slides easily under basically any table type without hitting the legs or sides.
 Another really cool thing is that the upper part is made from a single piece of smoothly molded plastic, so there are no seams or cracks for food to fall into.
 Weight limit is 50lbs, with the chair itself being quite heavy at 28lbs.
 It has a detachable tray cover that can go in the dishwasher, but the pad should be hand-wiped when removed for cleaning.
 We like that it has a small built-in foot rest, and that the back isn't excessively reclined.
 Recommended for kids over 12 pounds (maybe about 4-5 months old).
 Overall, this is a fun, expensive (about $240) high chair that is guaranteed to get the "where'd you get that!?" from all your visitors.
 Worth it if you like it!